225 East 86th Street

 225 East 86th Street is a luxury condominium on 86th Street between Second Avenue and Third Avenue in the Yorkville neighborhood of the Upper East Side of Manhattan, New York City.
 It is a 15-story building that was built in 1981 and converted to a condo in 1986.
-The building was described in great detail and was quoted as being "Post-Baroque fun with windows" in the AIA Guide to New York City.
+The building was quoted as being "Post-Baroque fun with windows" in the AIA Guide to New York City.
 The building is formally known as The Buckingham East.

 The building has been featured in both the New York Post and the real estate blog 6sqft, the latter of which described one apartment as a "country cottage on the Upper East Side".

 History

 225 East 86th Street is located on a stretch of the Upper East Side that used to be home to many dance halls and German beer emporiums.
 This building and the adjacent luxury cooperative building at 233 East 86th Street, which was erected in 1987, marked the beginning of a radical transformation of this area from a lively entertainment district and ethnic enclave to a high-rise luxury residential neighborhood.

 225 East 86th Street was designed by Stephen B. Jacobs and Associates, and erected in 1982.
 The building was converted into a boutique 60-apartment condominium in 1986.